 Have we not seen the Pachamama idol welcomed and venerated even within the holy precincts of the Vatican?
 Should all of this not be judged by God by now?
-And should not whoever loves God also love and desire the hour of his justice, so as to respect, as on the day of the final judgment: Iustus es Domine, et rectum iudicium tuum: You are just, O Lord, and your judgment is full of equity?
+And should not whoever loves God also love and desire the hour of his justice, so as to respect, as on the day of the final judgement: Iustus es Domine, et rectum iudicium tuum: You are just, O Lord, and your judgement is full of equity?
 (Ps.
 118:137)

 Why the peoples do not realize the punishments that are looming over them